newenclave/aikartos/modules/modules_howto.md

 ## 6. Memory Mapping Modules in the RTOS

-In order to store and access modules from flash memory, a separate memory region must be defined in the RTOS linker script.
+In order to store and access modules from flash memory, a separate memory region can be defined in the RTOS linker script.

 ### Linker layout example (RTOS linker script)